JozefColdenhoff/OpenACE/README.md

 ## How to use

 ### Dependencies
 This repository automatically installs most of the required dependencies.
-However it still requires two dependencies listed below.
+However it still requires three dependencies listed below.

 ```
 Make sure the bazel build system is installed to compile and build the VISQOL repository.
 See 'https://bazel.build/install'